reecdev/liminal-agent/README.md

 # liminal-agent
 Liminal-Agent is an interface for Stable Diffusion with a tool-calling and web-searching agent based on Qwen's 4 billion parameter thinking model.
-It is able to search and navigate the web for the most up-to-date information and create acurate and detailed prompts which are fed into Stable Diffusion to be converted into an image.
+It is able to search and navigate the web for the most up-to-date information and create accurate and detailed prompts which are fed into a local instance of Stable Diffusion v1.5 to be converted into an image.

 # NOTE
 liminal-agent was made for fun.
 It is not intended for professional use, but is more so a proof-of-concept that implementing tool-calling with image generation is possible and can yield great results for images and concepts that are not in the image generator's training data.